isolver/OpenHandWrite/docs/MarkWrite User Guide.md

 -   Tag this with the name of the first word ("The" perhaps).
 "The" will appear as a Level 2 tag in the Tag Tree.

--   Repeat for all words in the sentence.
+-   Repeat for all words in the sentence, using shortcut keys to substanially speed the process.

 -   You may (or may not) want to tag letters within each word.
 Repeat the process above, but this time double click on "The" to make that the focus.